How To Create The Best Lighting Solutions For Your Home

 ENTRYWAY lighting solutions

 Coming home, only to walk into a dark room, is not a welcoming experience.
 The most obvious solution is a pendant light or chandelier overhead.
-But don’t stop there.
-Having alternate lighting options in addition to the overhead fixture are great.

 - It’s very useful (assuming you have room) to use a small table or even just a bench to set down the things you carried in with you.
 Use a mirror or hang art over the table, with a pair of sconces or small lamps.